jpalala/jpalala/README.md

 Fullstack dev by day, problem solver by night. 💻 >
-I speak Java, PHP, Python, and JavaScript, weaving it all together with React to build apps that just work.
+I code in Java, Python, and NodeJS, with UI knowledge that spans a couple of years.
+Weaving it all together with React to build apps that are functional and userful experience.

+I'm a hands-on engineering leader who combines team leadership with practical architecture and coding involvement when needed.
+I use AI to speed up my decision making, but not rely on it completely as that would be catastrophic.
+We deliver software and data platforms in an Agile mindset, with the key idea being collaboration with the team.

 🔗 Portfolio: getjoe.dev | 📥 Status: Open to new chats and exploring new oppportunities!

 ---